Plantar fasciitis is a common cause of pain under the heel. It usually goes away with time but various treatments may help.

-Plantar fasciitis is a cause of pain under the heel.
-It usually goes in time.
-Treatment may speed up recovery.
-Treatment includes rest, good footwear, heel pads, painkillers and exercises.
+Do you have painful feet?
+You're not alone - and plantar fasciitis is a really common cause of pain under the heel (calcaneum).
+This condition affects around one in ten people at some point in their lives.
+It's also known as 'jogger's heel' - although you don't have to be a runner to develop it.
+Luckily, it usually gets better in time, but treatment may speed up your recovery.
+So, what can you do about it?
+Useful treatment includes rest, good footwear, heel pads, painkillers and exercises.
 A steroid injection or other treatments may be used in more severe cases.

 Repeated small injuries to the fascia (with or without inflammation) are thought to be the cause of plantar fasciitis.
 The injury is usually near to where the plantar fascia attaches to your heel bone.

-Pain is the main symptom.
-This can be anywhere on the underside of your heel.
-However, commonly, one spot is found as the main source of pain.
-This is often about 4 cm forward from your heel, and may be tender to touch.
+Pain is the main symptom and this can be anywhere on the underside of your heel.
+However, commonly, one particular area is found as the main source of pain.

 Your doctor can usually diagnose plantar fasciitis just by talking to you and examining your feet.
 Rarely, tests are needed if the diagnosis is uncertain or to rule out other possible causes of heel pain.
 These can include X-rays of the heel or an ultrasound scan of the fascia.
 An ultrasound scan usually shows thickening and swelling of the fascia in plantar fasciitis.

 What is the treatment?

 Usually, the pain will ease in time.
 'Fascia' tissue, like 'ligament' tissue, heals quite slowly.
 It may take several months or more to go.
 However, there is a variety of treatments that may help to speed recovery.
 A combination of different treatments may help.
 These vary from rest and simple exercises (most common) to surgery (rare).

 Discover more about the treatment for plantar fasciitis.